 A very special dinner for Panamanian group in New York

-Kings New York at Concordia College is preparing to bid farewell to 27 kind, loving, diligent, and inspiring young people from Panama.
+Kings New York is preparing to bid farewell to 27 kind, loving, diligent, and inspiring young people from Panama.
 These students have warmed our hearts and filled our classrooms since October 2018.

 The warmth and kindness coming through each Panamanian student has been matched by the Concordia College community, from Concordia's President, Rev. Dr. John Nunes, through to their fellow students on campus.